 Hypomonḗ (ὑπομονή).
-Part I: Persevering Endurance As the Seed of the Kingdom Is Planted in the “Beautiful Ground” of our Heart by the Spirit enabling us to endure all the trials (thlîpsis) of life
+Part I: Persevering endurance as the Spirit plants the seed of the Kingdom in the now “beautiful ground” of our Heart enabling us to endure all the trials (thlîpsis) of life

 Introduction